 APRU aims to raise awareness about the demographic shifts towards older populations, the need to address the challenges, and reap the opportunities of population aging.
 A key part of this is research to provide policy makers with the evidentiary base for policy making, ensuring aging issues and the transition to an aged society does not hamper economic growth and overall quality of life of people in the region.

-Angelique Chan, National University of Singapore
+Angelique Chan, Program Director, National University of Singapore

 Gong Chen, Peking University